Yleisnero/ai-powered-rule-generation/README.md

 ```

 ## Setup
+First, a .env file must be created that contains LLM API credentials.
+An example can be found in the .env-example file.

 To be able to use this project, add PDF documents to the doc folder that describe your fault detection system.
 Afterwards, run the RAG pipeline from inside the `src` folder: